Heather - Manager

 Their combined skills and experience

 Mary has broad experience in education and working with young people.
 Following a degree in English and Education at Cambridge University, she has taught and led in state, independent and international schools.
 Additionally she had a successful career in children's books including running her own business and working for a leading book publishing company managing the publicity and promotions of authors including Terry Pratchett and Jacqueline Wilson.

 Mary has recently focused on facilitating development of vision, strategy and business opportunities in education and disability organisations.
 She is currently trustee of SEN Opportunities, a charity supporting organisations involved in a broad range of special needs.
 She was previously chair of trustees of an independent residential special school.
 One of her children has learning difficulties, especially in communication, speech and interaction.

-Mary's focus for Strive Cafe is to provide expertise in business development and marketing, develop career pathways for the staff and create partnership links with local and national organisations.
+Mary's focus for Strive Cafe is to provide expertise in business development and marketing and develop partnerships with national organisations.

 Jamie Wickens - Director